Wandalen/wTools/module/core/former/plan.md

 ### Failure Diagnosis Algorithm
 *   (Standard algorithm as previously defined, focusing on relevant `tuple_*_handler.rs` if `_derive` fails and `_manual` passes).
-*   **Widespread Failure Strategy:** If uncommenting a test group causes numerous failures, propose commenting out the failing tests within the `_only_test.rs` file and re-enabling them incrementally (one or small groups at a time) to isolate the root cause, following Rule 9.d.i of the Proc Macro Development Workflow.
+*   **Widespread Failure Strategy:** If uncommenting a test group causes numerous failures, propose selectively commenting out (using `//`) only the failing `#[test]` functions or problematic `include!` lines.
+Avoid commenting out entire files or modules unless absolutely necessary.
+Re-enable tests incrementally (one or small groups at a time) to isolate the root cause, following Rule 9.d.i of the Proc Macro Development Workflow.

 ## Increments